jose-d/CoLoRe-apptainer/README.md

 ## Run

+CoLoRe is installed into `/usr/local/bin/CoLoRe` inside of container, so it can be started so easy:

 ```
 mpirun -np 4 CoLoRe.sif CoLoRe examples/param.cfg
 ```

-contains openmpi 4.1.4 so it's reasonable to use _similar_ version of openMPI outside of container.
+contains openmpi 4.1.4 so it's reasonable to use _similar_ version of openMPI outside of container to ensure [hybrid MPI](https://apptainer.org/docs/user/main/mpi.html) model will work properly.

 other ingredients:
 - cfitsio 4.2.0